About Steel City Choristers

 An innovative partner

-Our aim is to develop ongoing partnerships through which we can offer our choral music to communities who would not otherwise have access to it.
+We enjoy developing partnerships through which we can offer our choral music to communities who would not otherwise have access to it.
 We are always looking for new communities who would like to host us.

 In some situations this will require us to develop a new and innovative approach.
 Sometimes this will mean working together to plan a project and apply for funding.
 We aim to be sensitive to the needs of our hosts and work together to select music and design events accordingly.